(Note: Updated 5 p.m. Thursday with quotes from Chiaka Ogbogu, thanks to Megan Kaplon.)

 Everyone’s emotions are probably drained.

 USA veteran Jordan Larson wrote on her Instagram, “While yesterday’s news wasn’t the most ideal, it was the best outcome for what’s happening in the world around us.
-It doesn’t change my attitude or desire to want to continue on this path and the journey ahead.
-While it is challenging and will continue to be will be, I’m here for the ride.
-I also believe, our national and Team USA will be more united than ever moving forward.”
+It doesn’t change my attitude or desire to want to continue on this path and the journey ahead.”

 Said USA teammate Chiaka Ogbogu, “My initial reaction was that I was disappointed but not surprised.
 I was only disappointed because of all the emotional and physical energy I had put into prepping for what I had hoped would be the best summer of my life thus far.
 But then I immediately snapped out of it and remembered that I am now in quarantine due to a highly contagious virus that is terrorizing the entire world.
 The health and safety of the athletes involved, all those working for the Olympics, and the general attending public is WAY more important than my own personal desires.